juliachickonski/SecurityFinalProject/README.md

 ## **Technologies**

-Backend:

-Frontend:

-Database:

 ## **Installation**

 ## **Usage**
-Open the app in your web browser: http://localhost:3000

-Sign up for a new account or log in if you already have one

-Browse menus from different restaurants

-Add items to your cart and place an order

 ## **Credits**
 This app was developed by Julia Chickonski as a final project for their Computer Security class.